Host RPC Threat Model

 - Treat scope payloads and diagnostics as sensitive: they can summarize secret locations and reduced source from the repository.

-- Prefer shutting down the host when not using the extension (
+- Prefer shutting down the host when it is not needed (

 fuse/shutdownor stopping the process) on shared workstations. - For agent workflows, use